-Dr. Robert Walker Leader was born on the 5th of November, 1870 in Plattsville, (Oxford County) Ontario.
+Dr. Robert Walker Leader was born in Plattsville, Ontario on the 5th of November, 1870.
 Dr. Leader was the 8th of 10 children born to Joseph Walker Leader and the former Mary Ann Gooch.
 His parents were farmers and his siblings were; Henry Thomas Leader, Sarah Eliza Leader, Joseph Edward Leader, Emma Jane Leader, Noah Rouse Leader, Samuel John Leader, Isaac William Leader, Richard Good Leader (who died at the age of 7) and Frederick James Leader (who died of diphtheria at the age of 6).

 Dr. Leader attended St. Catharines Collegiate High School.
 According to the 1890 census, Dr. Leader was 20 years old and in school, however Dr. Leader did not graduate from The University of Toronto Faculty of Medicine until 1901.
 He graduated M.B. and according to the 1928 Ontario Medical Register, Dr. Leader joined the College of Physicians and Surgeons on the 19th of June, 1902.

 Dr. Leader married Lydia Jane ‘Jeanette’ Fisher on the 5th of November, 1902 in Welland, Ontario.
-Mrs. Leader was born on the 7th of March, 1876, in Welland, Ontario.
+Mrs. Leader was born in Welland on the 7th of March, 1876.
 She was the 4th of 5 children born to John Fisher and the former Lydia Jane Flagg.
 Her father was a labourer and her siblings were; Albert “John” Fisher, Alfred “Thomas” Fisher, William Fisher and her sister Jessie Fisher (Jessie died of tuberculosis on the 18th of August, 1896 at the age of 17).
 Dr. and Mrs. Leader while they were students together at St. Catharines Collegiate High School.